zkjon/tic-tac-toe/README.md

 ## Acknowledgments

-- Special thanks to all contributors
+- Special thanks to all contributors across different language implementations
 - Inspiration from classic games
+- The programming community for showcasing different approaches to the same problem